-Musician Rob Zombie directed and produced this supernatural film that tells the story of what happens when the women from the Salem witch trials come back to haunt the modern world.
+Musician Rob Zombie wrote, directed, and produced this supernatural film that tells the story of a witch’s curse dating back to the Salem witch trials and coming back to haunt the modern world.
 Heidi (Sherri Moon Zombie) is a radio DJ who receives a box containing a record that is titled Gift from the Lords.
 When she plays the record over the radio, several women go into a trance.
 Heidi herself begins experiencing headaches and flashbacks to the 1600s.
-Dead Awake Films said that The Lords of Salem “catches the essence the 70’s vibe the film was aiming for, its rather sheer genius if you’re a fan of the ‘B MOVIE’ genre.”
+Dead Awake Films said that The Lords of Salem “catches the essence the 70s vibe the film was aiming for, its rather sheer genius if you’re a fan of the ‘B MOVIE’ genre.”

-In a sleepy Southern town, a young couple discovers dark secrets not only about their families’ past, but about the town itself.
-Soon a woman enters town claiming to be from an ancient line of witches known as “Casters.”
+In a sleepy Southern town, there are dark secrets not only about one family, but about the town itself.
+Soon a woman enters town from an ancient line of witches known as “Casters.”
 Upon reaching their 16th birthday, all Casters are assigned a role—they will either depict lightness or darkness, good or evil, for the rest of their lives.
 Film critic Richard Roeper says: “With Beautiful Creatures, we continue the seemingly inevitable march toward a cinematic America with a population 50 percent human, 50 percent ‘other,’ including but not limited to superheroes, mutants, vampires, zombies, werewolves, mummies, fairies, angels, witches, ghosts, demons and the undefined undead.”

-This cult classic from A24 tells the story of a cursed family.
-A family in New England during the year 1630 is shunned by villagers and must battle an evil witch in the forest all by themselves.
+From A24, The Witch tells the story of a cursed family.
+A family in New England during the year 1630 is shunned by villagers becomes the target of an evil witch in the forest.
 A member of the Satanic Temple named Jex Blackmore praised the film, calling it “an impressive presentation of Satanic insight that will inform contemporary discussion of religious experience.”

 A cheating husband named Mark is thrown out of his house by his wife, so he reconnects with a friend from his youth named Ian who owns a place called Dumpling Farm, where they all used to party as teens.
 Unbeknownst to Mark, all the beautiful and sex-crazed women at the farm are witches who are hell-bent on eating their souls.
 Spoiler Free Movies called Wicked Witches “a terrific mix of good effects and great nightmares you might want to explore.”